 If a team has less than eleven (11) players they can play shorthanded

 If a team has less than seven (7) players, they will ‘default’

-To avoid possible ‘defaults’, each team will be given a ten (10) minute grace period from the scheduled kickoff time to field a team with the minimum requirements as noted above.
-In the event of a default, a score of 5-0 will be issued and a spirit rating of 1 will be awarded.
+To avoid possible ‘defaults’, each team will be given a ten (10) minute grace period from the scheduled kickoff time to field a team of at least 7 of which 2 must be females.
+In the event of a default, a score of 8-0 will be issued and a spirit rating of 1 will be awarded.
 Teams are encouraged to participate in a friendly scrimmage in the event of a default. (with teams of equal numbers)

 Teams can reduce the length of play but both captains must agree on a time before the game starts.